jsteenbeeke/jsteenbeeke.github.io/recruiters.md

  2. Companies where friends work - I'll let my friends do the introductions if I want to work there
  3. Companies that are well known in the region - if I wanted to work there I would have gotten in touch with them already

+I refer to these companies as "open doors" (from the expression "to kick at an open door").
 This applies to the following companies:

 | Company | Reason |
 | ------- | ------ |